EdCordata-Windows-Tools/fart/readme.md

 # FART - Find And Replace Text

-Small windows command line tool to find and replace text in files
+Small windows command-line tool to find and replace text in files

 ### Usage
 `fart [options]`